-Group size and perpendicular distance data were compiled for each marbled murrelet (or group of murrelets) observations and were sent to US Forest Service statistician Jim Baldwin for analysis.
-Jim Baldwin used the program DISTANCE and SAS to calculate densities and 95% confidence intervals (CI) as described in Miller et al. (2006) (Table 3, Figure 4).
+Group size and perpendicular distance data were compiled for each marbled murrelet (or group of murrelets) observation and were sent to US Forest Service statistician Jim Baldwin for analysis.
+Jim Baldwin used the program DISTANCE and SAS to calculate densities and 95% confidence intervals (CI) as described in Miller et al. 2006 and Raphael et al. 2007 (Table 1, Figure 4).